CirclesUBI/circles-handbook/docs/developers/tutorials/estimate-gas-cost.md

 ```shell=fish
 curl -H "Content-Type: application/json" -X POST -d '{"from":"<FROM_ADDRESS>","to":"<TO_ADDRESS>","value":"<AMOUNT OF CIRCLES IN WEI>"}' https://api.circles.garden/api/transfers
 ```
+An example:

 ```shell=fish
 curl -H "Content-Type: application/json" -X POST -d '{"from":"0x0B900CBbc0e6bc4edc12f56360C8bC141eD1cc1b","to":"0x6dd9EEAb489b59bdd57a59694bEe653feCE987b6","value":"100000000000000000000"}' https://api.circles.garden/api/transfers
 ```
-This is what the circles.garden](https://circles.garden/) wallet calls to find out how much you can send to an account when doing a transaction through the app.
+This is what the [circles.garden](https://circles.garden/) wallet calls to find out how much you can send to an account when doing a transaction through the app.
-It uses a large amounts of circles to get the maximum amount:
+It uses a large amount of circles to get the maximum amount:
 1 000 000 000 000 000 000 000 000 000 000 000 Wei = 1 trillion circles.
 (1 Circle is 1 000 000 000 000 000 000 Wei)

 The result will look something like this: